kaleem68/Blogs-Drafts/Performance Benchmark: String and String Builder.md

-Hello everybody, in this article, we will do a performance benchmarking of String and StringBuilder classes in Java and discuss how to modify Java String.
+In this article, we will do a performance benchmarking of String and StringBuilder classes in Java and discuss how to modify strings efficiently.

-Strings in java are immutable; when a String gets created, the content of the Strings not be modified.

-Modifying the String creates a new String object in the heap memory with the latest content, and the original String is never changed.
+Strings in Java are immutable; modifying the String creates a new String object in the heap memory with the latest content, and the original String is never changed.
 ### Immutability
 ```java
   String str = "You cannot modify "
   str = str + "me"
 ```
-When we appended the value "me" to the **str** variable, a new String object was created with the values `You cannot modify me` and assigned to **str**.
-The original string `You cannot modify ` did not get modified.
+When we append the value "me" to the **str** variable, a new String object gets created with the new value `You cannot modify me` and gets assigned to **str**.
+The original string `You cannot modify` does not change.

 ### Performance
-Appending strings frequently using the `+` operator has significant performance issues, every time the `+` append is used, a new String object is created and reassigned.
+Frequently modifying strings such as using the `+` operator has significant performance issues, every time the `+` append is used, a new String object gets created and reassigned.

 To modify the strings efficiently, we should consider the StringBuilder, which changes the string and does not create any extra object in the heap memory.
 ### String Modification